-In the photo with ClearType off, we're again looking at how defined the letters are.
+In the photo with ClearType off, we're looking at how defined the letters are.
 The diagonal line on the 'R' looks more jagged and the one on the 'N' is barely visible.
 Without sub-pixel rendering, the entire pixel at the edge of a letter is lit, creating a shadow effect and making letters like 'T' and 'I' look uneven.

-Other types of sub-pixel layouts can also affect text clarity, such as RGBW, although it's a layout that we see more often on TVs than on monitors, which you can read about it here.
-Also, a panel's coating can affect text clarity, which is why the photo above of the Acer Nitro XV273X looks a bit blurry, since it has a matte anti-reflective coating.
+Other types of sub-pixel layouts can also affect text clarity, such as RGBW, although it's a layout that we see more often on TVs than on monitors, which you can read about here.
+Also, a screen's coating can affect text clarity, which is why the above photo of the Acer Nitro XV273X looks a bit blurry since it has a matte anti-reflective coating.

 While we often focus on picture quality or how low the input lag is, text clarity is an important aspect to consider when purchasing a monitor since most of us use them for multiple purposes.
 The general rule of thumb is that the higher the pixel density a monitor has, the sharper the text will look, even if you don't use ClearType.
 Also, keep in mind that ClearType only affects text, not text within an image.